Loader gif

 Do your taxes before they’re due

-TaxAct encourages you to file your taxes by the tax season deadline.
+TaxAct encourages you to file your taxes by the deadline.
 Using the tips you found in this article and FormSwift’s Guide to Surviving Tax Reform as a Freelancer, you can make the federal and state filing process as a freelancer easy.
 And remember, if you don’t file your taxes on time, you are subject to late filing penalties by the IRS.
 Don’t worry, though.
 You can use TaxAct to file an extension by the deadline, if necessary.

 Disclaimer: TaxAct, Inc. gets paid by some third parties, including FormSwift a.k.a.
 King Street Labs LLC, that provide offers to its customers.
 We work diligently to work with companies that make sense for our TaxAct customers.
 This compensation may affect how and where offers appear on our websites.
 TaxAct is not a party to any transactions you may choose to enter into with King Street Labs LLC, and disclaims any liability arising out of such transactions.
 Please see the FormSwift websites for full terms and conditions applicable to FormSwift products.